Pangea expands footprint into Scotland - Mobile News Online

 Pangea now holds two bases and is looking to recruit six more members of staff before the end of the year

-IoT provider Pangea has expanded into Scotland establishing a base in Glasgow as part of expansion plans.
+IoT provider Pangea has expanded into Scotland establishing a base in Glasgow as part of its roadmap to growth.

 The base will support northern partners which Pangea will bolster with three new recruits in the coming weeks, another three will be hired before the end of the year.
 Headcount currently stands at 12 which will rise to 18.